 - relations with other providers of advice and legal services.

-Our current areas of work include:-
+Our areas of work have included:-

 - policy work on the legal aid scheme and Community Legal Service (CLS) in England and Wales

 - representing the advice sector in connection with its involvement in legal aid and the CLS

 - practical support to advice agencies applying for or operating legal aid contracts and the CLS Quality Mark – this service is provided through our CLS Support project